 Immediately after power-up, all four of the LEDs should display steady green for several seconds.
-Then the COM LED and LPT LED should flash simultaneously three times.
-This sequence of flashes should be followed by first the COM LED flashing once and then LPT LED flashing once, repeated three times in succession.
+Then both COM LEDs should flash simultaneously three times.
+This sequence of flashes should be followed by first COM1 flashing once and then COM2 flashing once, repeated three times in succession.
 If as problem with the device is detected during this time, the LED flashes will display an error pattern (see Appendix A: Troubleshooting for more information on POST error indications).
-If no errors are detected, the internet/print multiple server will begin operating normally.
+If no errors are detected, the internet server will begin operating normally.